aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/cells-formatting/_index.md

 ![todo:image_alt_text](cells-formatting_2.png)

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AddingBordersToCells-AddingBordersToCells.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AddingBordersToCells-AddingBordersToCells.java" >}}
 #### **Adding Borders to a Range of Cells**
 It is possible to add borders to a range of cells rather than just a single cell.
 First, create a range of cells by calling the [Cells](https://apireference.aspose.com/java/cells/com.aspose.cells/Cells) collection's [createRange](https://apireference.aspose.com/java/cells/com.aspose.cells/cells#createRange\(int,%20int,%20boolean\)) method, which takes the following parameters: